Follow-Up Emails for Job Interviews: 3 Templates

 What do you say in a follow-up email after an interview?

-Always say thank you first in a follow-up email after an interview and express gratitude for their time.
-If the interviewer requests more information, you can attach it in a follow-up email and pair it with a thank-you.
+Always say thank-you first in a follow-up email after an interview and express appreciation for their time.
+If the interviewer requests more information, you can attach it in a follow-up email and include a thank-you.

-Sometimes when put on the spot, you might forget to mention something important; a follow-up is an opportunity to add any extra information that you left out during the interview.
-You can also check in and ask for any updates if you haven't heard anything after a week or so.
+Sometimes during an interview, you might forget to mention something important.
+A follow-up is an opportunity to add any extra information that you left out during the interview.
+You can also check in and ask for any updates if you haven't heard anything after a week.

 How do you write a short follow-up email after an interview?

-Start by saying thank you for their time and then expressing interest in the job.
-You can mention any specific points you talked about for the job or the company to show that you were engaged.
-Wrap it up by letting them know they can reach out to you if they have any more questions.
-Use a follow-up email template and then fill in your information to make it quick and straightforward.
+Start your follow-up email by thanking the interviewer for their time and expressing your interest in the role and the company.
+Mention a specific topic you discussed during the interview to show you were engaged and paying attention.
+Wrap up by letting them know they can reach out if they have any additional questions.
+A follow-up email template can help make this process quick and easy.
+Just be sure to customize it with your own details.

 How soon should you send a follow-up email after an interview?